 “Mindfulness is the miracle by which we master and restore ourselves – Thich Nhat Hanh

 I t is with profound respect and deep appreciation for the timeless wisdom of the contemplative traditions I have been blessed to study and practice over the years, that I offer my support and guidance to groups and individuals in the introduction and development of meditation practice.

 Because your well-being depends on it!

-Meditation in general, and mindfulness meditation, in particular, has finally taken the major role it deserves on the large stage of health and self-care.
-Although its origins are ancient and rooted in Eastern spiritual traditions, today meditation is being recognized as a central element to mental, emotional, physical and spiritual well-being throughout the world.
+Meditation in general, and mindfulness meditation, in particular, has finally taken the major role it deserves on the large stage of health, self-care, and well-being.
+Although its origins are ancient and rooted in Eastern spiritual traditions, today meditation is being recognized as a central element to our mental, emotional, physical and spiritual well-being throughout the world.

 The advent of neuroscience, and its revolutionary research on meditation and the brain now presented in over three-hundred published papers, clearly demonstrate how regular meditation practice improves our overall well-being in a wide variety of ways by literally changing the structure of our brain – hence changing the way we feel and experience our lives.